C-Roensholt/SuperligaTransferAnalysis/README.md

 The is a repository containing the code to analyze the Danish Superliga transfer windows from 2010 to 2021.

-A Danish version blog post can be found on my website [here](http://roensholt-stats.com/2021-09-18-Superliga-Transfers/), where I put some words on the visualisation which can be found in the `output` folder.
+A Danish version blog post can be found on my website [here](http://roensholt-stats.com/2021-09-18-Superliga-Transfers/), where I put some words on the visualizations which can be found in the `output` folder.

 ---------------